Emergency Logistic Support Bridging, Switzerland

 - Bern, Switzerland

-In October 2011, freak weather conditions caused rivers to break their banks and wide spread mudslides in the Bernese and Valais Alp region of Switzerland.
-Amongst the devastation, a bridge across the valley near the sparsely populated municipality of Kandergrund – 35 miles south of Berne – was washed away with severe implications for the 800 people who live in the municipality.
+After extreme weather conditions caused rivers to break their banks and wide spread mudslides in the Bernese and Valais Alp region of Switzerland, a bridge across the valley near the sparsely populated municipality of Kandergrund – 35 miles south of Berne – was washed away with severe implications for the 800 people who live in the municipality.

 The Swiss Army Catastrophe Intervention Force, a unit set up specifically to react to this type of event, was tasked with re-establishing the connection in the Kander Valley.
 Having taken delivery of two new Logistic Support Bridges only three months earlier, the unit found itself with an immediate and unexpected challenge.

 The bridge, 13 bays long with a 4.2mwide carriageway, was assembled at the side of the river using a crane.
 A temporary nose was attached to the front and the whole structure was then launched over the gap, with deck units stacked on the rear of the bridge to act as counterweight.
 Once in place, the bridge was fully decked and lowered onto its bearings.
-The build was completed in just four days and the temporary bridge was formally opened by the local Mayor on 24 October 2011.Back to top
+The build was completed in just four days.Back to top